 After the procedure

 You'll be in a special recovery area to be monitored carefully as you awaken after the anesthesia.
 You may need to spend the first night after surgery in an intensive care unit.
 The total hospital stay for most epilepsy surgeries is usually about three or four days.

 When you awaken, your head will be swollen and painful.
 Most people need narcotics for the pain for at least the first few days.
 An ice pack on your head also may help.
 Most postoperative swelling and pain resolve within several weeks.

 You'll probably not be able to return to work or school for approximately one to three months.
 You should rest and relax the first few weeks after epilepsy surgery and then gradually escalate your activity.

 It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as stroke, paralysis or loss of speech.

-- Seizures and epilepsy: Hope through research.
+- The epilepsies and seizures: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/epilepsy/detail_epilepsy.htm.
-Accessed Sept.
-19, 2012.
+Accessed July 17, 2015.

 - Brunicardi FC, et al., eds.
 Schwartz's Principles of Surgery.
 10th ed.
 New York, N.Y.: McGraw-Hill Education; 2015. http://www.accessmedicine.com.
 Accessed July 21, 2015.